-Recognising an elbow joint effusion on lateral radiographs is an essential radiology skill.
-While the fluid itself is not discretely seen because it is the same density as the surrounding muscles, an effusion can be inferred by observing displacement of the anterior and/or posterior fat pads surrounding the distal humerus.
+Recognizing an elbow joint effusion on lateral radiographs is an essential radiology skill.
+While the fluid itself is not discretely seen because it is the same density as the surrounding muscles, an effusion can be inferred by observing displacement of the anterior and/or posterior fat-pads surrounding the distal humerus.

-The sail sign refers to the triangular appearance of the displaced low density anterior fat pad.
+The sail sign refers to the triangular appearance of the displaced low-density anterior fat pad.
 Normally the anterior fat pad is only seen as a straight line paralleling the distal humerus.
 The posterior fat pad is not normally visible on a lateral image as it is hidden within the olecranon fossa.
-Any visualisation of the posterior fat pad is a sign of an elbow joint effusion.
+Any visualization of the posterior fat pad is a sign of an elbow joint effusion.

 An elbow joint effusion in the setting of trauma is typically a sign of an occult fracture.
 In adults, the occult fracture is most commonly of the radial head while in children a non-displaced supracondylar fracture should be suspected.